BenBeresfordJones/MGBC/README.md

 ## Data and code used in this project

-This archive is structured as follows :
+This repository is structured as follows :

 - the _src_ directory contains the source materials and pipelines to be able to reproduce our analyses.
 These pipelines include:
    * custom MAG synthesis
    * pangenome building and analysis

-- the _data_ directory contains the starting and intermediate datasets used to carry out the experiments
+- the _data_ directory contains the reference datasets for the functional schemes

 - the _figures_ directory contains the scripts used to build the figures for the manuscript

-- the _supp_ directory contains the Supplementary Data files from the paper
+- the _supp_ directory contains a description of the Supplementary Data Tables from the paper

 Please read on for a detailed over-view of each directory.
 More specific information can be found in the README files in the relevant directory.